Updated - May 2014

 In the post I reference the Power 90 Master Series.
 You can find information about that program HERE.

 Once you have an understanding of how many calories per day you get and the portions of each food group, you’ll want to consider how to break those up in your day.
-Monica shot this video describing how she uses the Phase I, Level I of the P90X Nutrition Guide during her day.
+Monica shot this video describing how she uses the Phase I, Level I of the P90X meal plan during her day.

 P90X-Nutrition-Phase I Shopping List (Click to download Word file)